Half-Guinea-Press/zymurgical-oubliette/docs/group-n/index.md

         - The collector
         - Kogrin
         - Trianna - warlock of he who walks behind
-        - Warren - retired mercenary worked for Skarda
-        - Chadwick - merchant who led the recent refugee's
-        - Vulcan - leader of the free willed Doppelgangers
-        - Galvin - leader of the commoners before Skarda escaped
         - Aung Htin Kyaw
         - Vordakai
         - Lilnarei the Alchemist